Saudi crown prince welcomes Trump to kingdom as US leader begins four-day Middle East tour

 The pomp began before Trump even landed.
 Royal Saudi Air Force F-15s provided an honorary escort for Air Force One as it approached the kingdom’s capital.

+Several major business executives were invited to the event, including Blackstone Group CEO Stephen Schwarzman, BlackRock CEO Larry Fink, and Tesla and SpaceX CEO Elon Musk.

+Musk is also leading the Department of Government Efficiency, a controversial second term effort tasked with slashing waste, fraud and abuse in the U.S. government.

-The crown prince will fete Trump with a formal dinner and Trump is slated to take part later Tuesday in a U.S.-Saudi investment conference.
+Later, the crown prince will fete Trump with a formal dinner.
+Trump is also slated to take part Tuesday in a U.S.-Saudi investment conference.

 “When Saudis and Americans join forces, very good things happen — more often than not, great things happen," Saudi Investment Minister Khalid al-Falih said.

 Saudi Arabia and fellow OPEC+ nations have already helped their cause with Trump early in his second term by stepping up oil production.
 Trump sees cheap energy as a key component to lowering costs and stemming inflation for Americans.
-The president has also made the case that lower oil prices will hasten an end to Russia's war on Ukraine.
+The president has also made the case that lower oil prices will hasten an end to the Russia-Ukraine war.

 But Saudi Arabia's economy remains heavily dependent on oil, and the kingdom needs a fiscal break-even oil price of $96 to $98 a barrel to balance its budget.
 It's questionable how long OPEC+, of which Saudi Arabia is the leading member, is willing to keep production elevated.
 The price of a barrel of Brent crude closed Monday at $64.77.